IPO Insights: Insider Trading Policies

 Unlawful insider trading has historically been, and continues to be, a focus of the SEC and DOJ

-While there are no SEC rules or regulations requiring that public companies have insider trading policies, most public companies adopt such policies and procedures to prevent and detect unlawful trading by directors, executive officers and employees, or insiders.
+While there are no SEC rules or regulations requiring that public companies have insider trading policies, most public companies adopt such policies and procedures to prevent and detect unlawful trading by directors, executive officers and employees and insiders.
 These policies typically provide that trading by insiders take place during certain pre-established “open trading windows,” and that such trading is prohibited during pre-established “blackout periods,” with the goal being to minimize the likelihood that unlawful insider trading will occur and to provide companies with a good faith defense against insider liability for the actions of their employees.

 What Is Unlawful Insider Trading?